Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 *Editics protocol changes*:
 TODO

+- Remove `result`: just close the connection if the auth fails.
 - Remove `jwtOpen` / `jwtSession` / `jwt`: Parsec has its own authentication (the SSE endpoint is already authenticated), so OnlyOffice JWTs are not needed.
 - Remove `documentCallbackUrl`, `documentFormatSave`, `headingsColor`,